ReinerNippes/nextcloud_on_docker/README.md

 Letsencrypt wants your email address.
 Enter it here:
 ```
-# Your email adresse for letsencrypt
+# Your email address for letsencrypt
 ssl_cert_email = nextcloud@example.org
 ```